List of Israel women's international footballers

 The Israel women's national football team represents Israel in international association football.
 It is fielded by Israel Football Association, the governing body of football in Israel, and competes as a member of the Union of European Football Associations, having previously been a part of the Asian Football Confederation.
 This is a list of Israel women's international footballers who have played for the national team in an "A" international match.

 The first official international football match took place on 2 November 1997 against Romania.

 Karin Sendel is Israel's most capped player with 69 appearances for the national team.

 Players

-Caps and goals are current as of 30 May 2025 after the match against Estonia.
+Caps and goals are current as of 9 June 2026 after the match against Scotland.
 Players in bold have been called up to the squad in the last 12 months.